deutschebank/fluxnova-docs-manual/content/update/minor/73-to-74/wls.md

 * `groovy-all-$GROOVY_VERSION.jar`

-# 4. Maintain the Camunda 7 Configuration
+# 4. Maintain the Flowave Configuration

-If you have previously replaced the default Camunda 7 configuration by a custom configuration following any of the ways outlined in the [deployment descriptor reference][configuration-location], it may be necessary to restore this configuration.
+If you have previously replaced the default Flowave configuration by a custom configuration following any of the ways outlined in the [deployment descriptor reference][configuration-location], it may be necessary to restore this configuration.
 This can be done by repeating the configuration replacement steps for the updated platform.

 # 5. Maintain Process Engine Configuration